-10 Lettering Classes to Take Your Skills to the Next Level.
+10 Lettering Classes to Grow Your Skills.
 I hand-picked ten Skillshare Lettering classes that will help you develop your style and skills!

 10 Lettering Classes to Take Your Skills to the Next Level

-Skillshare is offering my readers two free months of Skillshare Premium.
+Skillshare is offering my readers one free trial month of Skillshare Premium.

 Thanks so much, Skillshare!
-To take advantage of this, simply click the button below. 😉
+To take advantage of this, simply click the photo below.

 Please note: This offer is limited to those new to Skillshare Premium, not current Premium members or those already in a free trial.
 A credit card is required to sign up, but it won’t be charged until the free two-month period is up, and you can cancel at any time.

-I took every single one of these class over the past month, so I could share my thoughts with you by the time this post went live on the blog!
+I took every single one of these classes over the past month, so I could share my thoughts with you by the time this post went live on the blog!

 The classes are listed in order of length, from shortest to longest.